Street food in South Korea: Popular street food places

 Seoul Bamdokkaebi Night Market – The Seoul Bamdokkaebi Night Market is known to be the more international or mixed of culture area where different foods and items clash together, bringing an innovative culture together.
-During the night, the market provides food and festivities.(Ladner 2018) The majority of the stalls are in fact food trucks which provides unique foods such as Cuban sandwiches, tacos infused in a Korean style, steak and cups, lobster types of rolls and so much more.
+During the night, the market provides food and festivities.
+The majority of the stalls are in fact food trucks which provides unique foods such as Cuban sandwiches, tacos infused in a Korean style, steak and cups, lobster types of rolls and so much more.
 It is crowded and has long lines since it is in the busy areas along the Han River.